YingqianWang/OACC-Net/README.md

 ***PyTorch implementation of our paper "Occlusion-Aware Cost Constructor for Light Field Depth Estimation". [[pdf](https://arxiv.org/pdf/2203.01576.pdf)]***<br>

 ## News and Updates:
+* 2022-03-04: The camera ready version of our paper is available on arXiv.
+* 2022-03-02: Our paper is accepted to CVPR 2022.
 * 2022-02-28: Codes and models are uploaded.

 ## Preparation: